< Back to list

 So, for Android we can now deliver instant message notifications without compromising users' privacy in any way.
 The app version 1.5 that includes private instant notifications is now available on Play Store, in our F-Droid repo and via direct APK downloads!

-Please let us what needs to be improved - it's only the first version of instant notifications for Android!
+Please let us know what needs to be improved - it's only the first version of instant notifications for Android!

 Our iOS approach has one trade-off